ESW-RMS/LoRa2019/README.md

 ./setup_device2.sh
 ```

-The setup script can take around X minutes to run to completion.
+The setup script can take some time to run to completion.
 Go get a snack and come back!

 *Note: The setup script appends a line to ~/.profile that runs the startup script on boot or login.*